 If it’s time for your pride and joy to fly the nest then why not give them the gift of home cooking made easy with this microwaveable pressure cooker.
 We know that the last thing on your mind when going off to university is how to get your 5-a day, but with the Lakeland Microwave Pressure Cooker you’ll be able to cook your meals quickly and easily (and maybe pack in those veggies too) and still have time to go out with your mates.
 This is an entry-level pressure cooker that won’t break the bank, so if you’re not convinced by the fancier options this is a great option to start out with.
 It even comes with 23 recipes if you’re stuck for inspiration.

-If you’re a keen cook that’s always trying out different recipes but don’t want to splurge on millions of different kitchen gadgets (who has a kitchen that big!?) then the Pressure King Pro 5 is the best value for money pressure cooker on the market.
-It’s 12-in-1 functionality means you can use it as a steamer, slow cooker and warmer as well as use it for sautéing and browning off ingredients for a professional finish even Gordon Ramsey would approve of.
+If you’re a keen cook who’s always trying out different recipes but don’t want to splurge on millions of different kitchen gadgets (who has a kitchen that big!?) then the Pressure King Pro 5 is the best value for money pressure cooker on the market.
+Its 12-in-1 functionality means you can use it as a steamer, slow cooker and warmer as well as use it for sautéing and browning off ingredients for a professional finish even Gordon Ramsay would approve of.
 It also has a super-sleek look and compact design which makes it a must-have appliance for foodies.

 This cute little pot is one of the best pressure cookers for small kitchens, but still provides a 3L capacity which is ideal for small families or couples.
 This kitchen appliance can easily be stored in the cupboard and brought out at meal times or wouldn’t invade your kitchen if placed neatly on the countertop.
 Cook tender meats, stews and curries with its two pressure settings that allow for versatile meal prep so you’ll never get bored.
 This stove-top pressure cooker is suitable for all hob types and the pan and lid are oven safe up to 180C; perfect for keeping things warm before serving.

 Do you want to see what all the fuss is about but don’t have the cash to splash on a high-tech kitchen appliance such as the Cook4Me Connect?
 Then this trusty Morphy Richards Pressure Cooker is a great place to start.
-As reliable brand we recommend this pressure cooker as a first time buy that will stand the test of time.
+As it's from a reliable brand, we recommend this pressure cooker as a first-time buy that will stand the test of time.
 It has a medium capacity which is perfect for couples or smaller families and is compatible with all hob types, including induction.
 It may not have all the mod-cons of some of the more techy products, but it does what it says on the tin.